 I often post optional website readings; I may request students to view other web resources as well.
 While I check the sites to determine their suitability for Scholars Online students prior to posting my web pages, I do not follow all the links from every outside site, nor can I guarantee that such a site will remain unchanged between the time I select it and the time that you view it.
 If you have questions about the suitability of these sites, I encourage you to check them before letting your student view them, and to let me know if you have concerns about specific sites.

-Our class sessions are discussion and solution sessions.
+Our class sessions are discussion sessions.
 I try to present all lecture material ahead of time on my web pages, so that we can use the chat periods for student input and homework review.
 As a result, chats can seem somewhat chaotic, and "start and stop" as students try to type in their questions, answers, and comments.
-To make chats as useful as possible, follow these guidelines:
+To make chats as useful as possible, students should follow these guidelines:

 You should refer to this guide, to the FAQs page, and to the Procedures page frequently.
 These pages contain material that was developed in answer to questions other parents have asked me, so many of your questions may be answered already in one of these pages.

-© 2016, 2017 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
+© 2005 - 2022 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.